Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Results

 The average speed-ups of the sampling methods with respect to the reference method in obtaining $r_+$ and $r_-$ are shown in Fig.~\ref{fig:avg_speedup}.
 Only nonzero estimates and cases where estimates were found to be accurate are considered here and for the remainder of this section.
 While all methods perform better than the reference method, it is surprising that the \textit{CE-IS} method has a similar computational speed as the \textit{MC} method.
 The \textit{Gen-IS} method, in turn, outperforms both, as it can reap the benefits of profile selection \gls{is} without the computational cost of the \gls{ce} optimisation required in the \textit{CE-IS} method.

 However, average speed-up comparisons across many assets with different properties hide much of the underlying detail.
-Generally, one of the most crucial parameters which influences the required computational effort of Monte Carlo methods is the magnitude of the quantity being estimated.
+Generally, one of the most important determinants of the required computational effort of Monte Carlo methods is the magnitude of the quantity being estimated.
 Therefore, in Fig.~\ref{fig:speed-up_per_bin}, average speed-ups per order of magnitude of the estimates of metrics $r_{+}$ and $r_{-}$ are shown for all methods.

-Fig.~\ref{fig:speed-up_per_bin} reveals that the profile selection \gls{is} methods were able to achieve high speed-ups between 10-50 times for estimates in the order $10^{-5}$ and smaller in several cases, clearly outperforming conventional \gls{mc} sampling.
-Furthermore, the \textit{CE-IS} method shows much higher speed-up in the orders $10^{-8}$ and $10^{-9}$ for the $r_-$ metric than the \textit{Gen-IS} method.
+Fig.~\ref{fig:speed-up_per_bin} reveals that the profile selection \gls{is} methods were able to achieve high speed-ups between 10-50 times for estimates in the orders $10^{-5}$ and smaller in several cases, clearly outperforming conventional \gls{mc} sampling.
+Furthermore, the \textit{CE-IS} method shows much higher speed-ups in the orders $10^{-8}$ and $10^{-9}$ for the $r_-$ metric than the \textit{Gen-IS} method.
 This may indicate that the \gls{ce} optimisation of the \gls{is} distribution for each asset individually leads to well targeted \gls{is} distributions for very rare events -- which outweighs the advantage of omitting the optimisation stage in the \textit{Gen-IS} method.
-Finally, the histograms in the bottom panels of Fig.~\ref{fig:speed-up_per_bin} show that most estimates fall in the orders $10^{-5}$ and larger.
-This explains why the high speed-ups of the profile selection \gls{is} methods for rare events do not appear as pronounced in the average speed-ups of Fig.~\ref{fig:avg_speedup}.
+Finally, the histograms in the bottom panels of Fig.~\ref{fig:speed-up_per_bin} show that most estimates fall in the orders $10^{-5}$ and larger, which are the orders of practical relevance for \glspl{dso}.
+This explains why the high speed-ups of the profile selection \gls{is} methods for rare events do not appear as pronounced in the average speed-ups of Fig.~\ref{fig:avg_speedup} and it suggests that conventional \gls{mc} sampling is already well suited for many practically relevant cases.
+A refined algorithm could adapt its sampling strategy depending on the estimate order of magnitude such that the respectively most advantageous method is employed.